SreerajThamarappilly/yolo-based-object-detection-azure-pipeline/README.md

 - **Access web app**:

-Open https://myyolowebapp.azurewebsites.net/docs in your browser for the API docs.
+Open https://myyolowebapp.azurewebsites.net/docs in the browser for the API docs.

 ## License